ExploreVLA: Dense World Modeling and Exploration for End-to-End Autonomous Driving: Related Work

 \subsection{World Models for Autonomous Driving}

 In the context of autonomous driving, world models offer the ability to predict future states of the driving scene, enabling planning, data augmentation, and closed-loop evaluation without costly real-world interactions~\cite{guan2024world,feng2025survey,ding2025understanding,yan2025ad}.
 A significant line of work focuses on video prediction-based world models~\cite{gao2024vista,hassan2025gem,yang2025resim}.
 For example, GAIA-1~\cite{hu2023gaia} leverages a generative model conditioned on video, text, and action inputs to produce realistic driving videos.
-DriveDreamer~\cite{wang2024drivedreamer} generates future driving frames conditioned on HDMaps and 3D bounding boxes, bridging the gap between generation fidelity and controllability, while GenAD~\cite{yang2024generalized} proposes an action-conditioned video generation framework that supports long-horizon future prediction for planning.
+DriveDreamer~\cite{wang2024drivedreamer} generates future driving frames conditioned on HDMaps and 3D bounding boxes.
+GenAD~\cite{yang2024generalized} proposes an action-conditioned video generation framework that supports long-horizon future prediction for planning.
 Another prominent direction explores world models within structured geometric spaces.
-UniWorld~\cite{min2023uniworld} proposes a unified framework for 4D occupancy forecasting, and OccWorld~\cite{zheng2024occworld} extends this idea by predicting 3D occupancy and ego-motion jointly, providing a compact yet expressive world representation for downstream planning.
+UniWorld~\cite{min2023uniworld} proposes a unified framework for 4D occupancy forecasting, and OccWorld~\cite{zheng2024occworld} extends this idea by predicting 3D occupancy and ego-motion jointly, providing a compact world representation for downstream planning.
 UniScene~\cite{li2025uniscene} further scales this paradigm by jointly generating consistent future semantic occupancy, LiDAR and multi-view images.
 Beyond generation and prediction, several works integrate world models into the planning pipeline.
-For instance, WoTE~\cite{li2025end} incorporates a BEV world model into end-to-end driving to predict future states for online trajectory evaluation and selection.
+For instance, WoTE~\cite{li2025end} incorporates a BEV world model to predict future states for online trajectory evaluation and selection.
 OmniNWM~\cite{li2025omninwm} employs a learned navigation world model to generate imagined futures and derive planning rewards from predicted scene dynamics.
-World4Drive~\cite{zheng2025world4drive} further introduces an intention-aware latent world model that predicts future latent states under multiple driving intentions and selects trajectories via a learned world model selector.
+World4Drive~\cite{zheng2025world4drive} further introduces a latent world model that predicts future latent states under multiple driving intentions and selects trajectories via a learned selector.
 In our work, we leverage the world model not only for future state prediction but also as a source of intrinsic reward signals that encourage the policy to explore diverse and informative driving behaviors, thereby improving generalization beyond the coverage of the training data.